japaneseTemmie/MusicBot.py-2.0/README.md

 Project was tested on the following software: `Python 3.12.3`, `FFmpeg 6.1` and `Linux Mint 22.1`

-More modern versions should be able to work fine.
+More up to date versions should be able to work fine.

 ## Preparing the project directory
 - Unpack the source code to a directory of your choice.